 I moved to Bucharest for my bachelor’s degree (Foreign Languages, English-German), and because I needed money to support my studies, I was only looking for a job to help with my daily expenses and nothing else but to attend the Uni courses.
-Sales Assistant at The Body Shop, the first of its kind, in the first-ever Mall in Bucharest, Romania, was my first ever job.
+Sales assistant at The Body Shop, the first of its kind, in the first-ever Mall in Bucharest, Romania, was my first ever job.
 I was 20.
-I had no experience, expectations, or idea of what would happen, and I remember the store manager told me I got the job because of my English language skills (well, doh!).

-I loved the training sessions, learning about Anita, how they grew as a company, the ethical principles they stood for, and what ingredients they used.
+I loved the training sessions, learning about Anita, how the company grew, the ethical principles they stood for, and what ingredients they used.
 They had training content focused more on ingredients, where they purchase them from, what each ingredient does, and why it is important to inform the customer about the ingredients list.
 I learned how important the relationship between the client and the brand is, and most importantly, I learned how to identify the product according to the client’s needs.
-For the next three years, I was talking to a lot of women every day in the store about skincare routines, skin types, and concerns, allergic reactions to different ingredients, and what other brands they tried; I was going to Uni classes and talking to girls in my group about, somehow, the same things – the beautiful lessons about self-realization, self-care, awareness, I hold since.

 A memory I will always have with me: on top of practicing PR every day while working in the store, one day, the store manager asked me to get the mail.
-On the way back, I was checking the mail (not opening, just checking) and a title on the cover of a business magazine got my attention.
-It wrote, “What’s the difference between PR and advertising?”
-I tore the protective plastic film wrapped around the magazine, read the article, and applied for a Master’s in Communication and PR.
+On the way back, I was checking the mail (not opening, just checking), and a title on the cover of a business magazine got my attention.

 The Body Shop is a well-known British cosmetics and skincare company that was founded by Anita Roddick in 1976.
 The company’s history and story are deeply rooted in social and environmental responsibility principles, fair trade, and ethical practices.

 Anita Roddick, an entrepreneur and human rights activist, started The Body Shop in Brighton, England.
 Her inspiration came from her travels worldwide, discovering various traditional beauty practices and ingredients from different cultures.
 She wanted to create a business that could combine these beauty traditions with a strong emphasis on ethical and environmentally friendly principles.
-And these principles were taught in the training sessions for the new staff.
+These principles were taught in the training sessions for the new staff.

 From the outset, The Body Shop was built on a foundation of ethical values.
 They were one of the first companies to promote cruelty-free beauty products, meaning they didn’t test their products on animals.
 Instead, they focused on using natural ingredients and sourcing them responsibly.